cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

     int main()
     {
-      UTST_BEGIN();

       UTST_ASSERT_INT_EQ( avg( 10, 20 ), 15 );

-      UTST_END();
       return 0;
     }

 We provide a simple library of test macros in `utst.h` which can be used to write various testing assertions.
-You should always insert `UTST_BEGIN()` at the beginning of `main` and `UTST_END()` at the end of main immediately before the final `return` statement.
 The `UTST_ASSERT_INT_EQ` macro asserts that the two given integer parameters are equal.
 If they are indeed equal, then the macro prints out the values, and we move on to the next test assertion.
-If they are not equal, the the macro prints out an error message and returns from `main` with the value 1.
-Recall that when `main` returns 0 it means success, and when `main` returns 1 it means failure.
+If they are not equal, the the macro prints out an error message and exits the program with the value 1.
+Recall that when the program returns 0 it means success, and when the program returns 1 it means failure.
 The return value enables our test program to inform CTest of whether or not our test passed of failed.

 We have provided the above test program in the repository for this discussion section.
 To use CTest, we need to tell it about this new test